Long Bay Correctional Centre: Cultural depictions

-Music programs

-Long Bay Gaol was the first Australian Gaol to pioneer inmate music rehab programs in 1993 with the release of the Hope Album with Captive Edition and Ricky Jones, produced and directed by Vincent Ruello.

 Heritage listing

 As at 8 November 2000, the former State Penitentiary is of considerable significance.
 It was the first purpose-built Penitentiary in NSW and includes a rare example of back-to-back cells.
 In conjunction with the former Female Reformatory, it is an important development in Australian penal design and is the most complete expression of Frederick Neitenstein's philosophy of reform.
 The siting of the Penitentiary has a strong visual impact in the surrounding landscape.
 The original buildings are of a unified scale and materials resulting in a harmonious appearance.
 The place has been used continuously as the principal prison complex in NSW and as Sydney's major metropolitan gaol for over 80 years.
 It has research potential in penal practices and building technology of the time.

 Long Bay Correctional Centre was listed on the New South Wales State Heritage Register on 2 April 1999.